 What You Will Need To Apply For Benefits

-When applying for benefits, you will need your Social Security number, proof of your age (such as a birth certificate), two of your most recent W-2 forms, and proof of U.S. citizenship if you weren’t born in the United States.
+When applying for benefits, you will need your Social Security number, proof of your age (such as a birth certificate), two of your most recent W-2 forms, proof of U.S. citizenship if you weren’t born in the United States, names/addresses/phone numbers of your doctors and the names/quantities of any medications you are taking.
 Certain benefits may require other documents, such as proof of military service, your marriage certificate or your spouse’s death certificate.

 Appealing A Denial Of Benefits